creatis-myriad/creatis-myriad.github.io/collections/_tutorials/2023-11-30-tutorial-ddpm.md

 ### Overview of diffusion models (DM)

 - DM are a class of generative models such as GAN, [normalizing flow](http://127.0.0.1:4000/tutorials/2023-01-05-tutorial_normalizing_flow.html) or [variational auto-encoders](http://127.0.0.1:4000/tutorials/2022-09-12-tutorial-vae.html).
-- DM defines a Markov chain of diffusion steps to slowly add random noise to data.
+- DM define a Markov chain of diffusion steps to slowly add random noise to data.
 - The model then learns to reverse the diffusion process to construct data samples from noise.
 - The figure below gives an overview of the Markov chain involved in the DM formalism, where the forward (reverse) diffusion process is the key element in generating a sample by slowly adding (removing) noise.